Probing modified gravitational-wave dispersion with bursts from eccentric black-hole binaries: Discussion

 Regardless of the subtleties of the analysis herein, the final results show a promising future for testing GW dispersion effects once high eccentricity sources are definitively detected.
 Due to this, it may be worth considering tests beyond the standard parameterized/phenomenological ones considered here and throughout the literature.
 If GR is modified at sufficiently high energies, then the parameterized dispersion relation in Eq.~\eqref{eq:disp-relation} arises as the low-energy/EFT expansions of whatever the correct high-energy gravitational theory is.
 Non-linear effects become more important at higher energy scales, and eccentric sources can probe scales higher than those for quasi-circular sources~\cite{Loutrel:2014vja}.
-Drawing from solid-state physics for some examples, if spacetime is discrete, then a plausible non-linear effect that may arise is the existence of band gaps in the GW energy/frequency spectrum.
+In fact, many proposed quantum gravity scenarios and theories introduce non-linear modified dispersion relations, such as logarithmic (causal set theory \& asymptotic safety), exponential (infinite-derivative gravity), and trigonometric (polymer quantization)~\cite{PerezTeruel:2025njj}.
+Such modification will likely introduce a richer modulation structure to the eccentric bursts beyond the simply Bessel structure found herein.
+Further, drawing from solid-state physics for some examples, if spacetime is discrete, then a plausible non-linear effect that may arise is the existence of band gaps in the GW energy/frequency spectrum.
 Band gaps are known to exist in the propagation of electrons in metals~\cite{2008PhRvB..77p5135J,2021PhRvX..11d1010L,Punk:2015fha}, as well as the propagation of light in photonic materials~\cite{Johri:2007,2017OptMa..72..403B,Maagt:2004}.
 Other examples include scenarios where the dispersion effects are not just dependent on the wave number as in Eq.~\eqref{eq:disp-relation}, but also intensity dependent~\cite{2021SciA....7.3695K,GAETA2005258,Chang:2023,2018RSPSA.47480173H}.
 Such effects could be interesting avenues for future research.